eficode-academy/ca-project/README.md

 ### Task

 - Make a Git repository containing the code
+- Feed issues into your repository using github_issues.py (update relevant variables, and set the environment variable GITHUB_PASSWORD)
 - Make sure that you have a waffle for your Github repository.

 _From now on you should consider every step in a task as a story.
 You should break it down into tasks that you groom._